The Heart Is Where Home Is

 The words heathen, pagan, uncivilized, wild, and savage all mean “one who lives in nature.”
 Nature includes our physical body.
 Getting back to nature, then, means, most of all, getting back into your own body.
 It is there that we find everything we’ve been missing, including love.
 For love is not something you get; it’s something you give.

-We are able to care for others — and ourselves — only to the extent that we are out of fight-or-flight.
+We are able to love — that is, care for others and ourselves — only to the extent that we are out of fight-or-flight.
 Otherwise, deep down, we are strangers in a strange land, always looking out for number one, cowering and struggling in the true wilderness I call “Scare-City.”

 Foraging offers two ways to return to our natural, calm-alert state.
 First, foraging is a walking meditation, the original “forest bathing.”
 In the wild, both danger and opportunity are evident to those moving in mindfulness.